NexClipper/NexGate/README.md

     * Eureka has server - client Architecture for service registry.
 So you must have client source to register to Eureka server.
         ![eureka_server_client](https://steemitimages.com/600x0//https://github.com/TheNexCloud/NexGate/blob/dev-mg.kim/images/standard_eureka.png?raw=true)

+    * If Eureka client is registered to Eureka server, client replicates services registered to server.
+If the service is not edge service, it is inefficient that eureka dependency is injected to project.

     * By defaults, Spring Cloud supports only JAVA application, so if you want to register NON-JAVA applicatation, you need to adopt side-car.

 * Advantages of NexEureka